Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 ### Prerequisites

-You will need the following values to authenticate to Azure
+You'll need the following values to authenticate to Azure:

 -   **Subscription ID**
 -   **Client ID**
 -   **Client Secret**
 -   **Tenant ID**

-The detailed instructions on how to get and set this values can be found in the [Prerequisites guide](docs/Prerequisites.md).
+Detailed instructions on getting and setting these values is found in the [Prerequisites guide](docs/Prerequisites.md).

 ### Authentication and Creating Resource Management Client